What is Eco

 Flynn is the Council's anti litter mascot which was designed as

-part of a Pride in Bedford school competition.
-Pride in Bedford can
+part of a school competition.
+The Community Volunteering

-offer assemblies with Flynn talking about litter and its effects.
+Team can offer assemblies with Flynn talking about litter and

-For more information on the litter mascot competition and
+its effects.
+For more information on the litter mascot

 - Lending of litter picking

-Pride in Bedford have 30 sets of childrens litter picking
+The Community Volunteering Tean have 30 sets of childrens litter

-equipment that can be borrowed.
-With the equipment we also supply
+picking equipment that can be borrowed.
+With the equipment we also

 certificate for the School to keep.
 For availability of equipment